Meisterzunge/PlcHaGateway/README.md

 - `FB_Mfr_View` | View

-  Should be used when ggregating MFFB's.
+  Should be used when aggregating MFFB's.

+  > The top most view is automatically considered a _virtual device_ wich will be mapped as such to the MQTT integration!
+    It will group all nested MFFB's.

 ## Attributes